OmarEli92/Restaurant/README.md

 - The user's role will automatically be set as "Customer".

 ### 1.b Customer User Creation with Google API
-- This API allows the creation of a new customer user..
+- This API allows the creation of a new customer user.
 - Users can be registered by providing the following information:
   - Email 📧
   - First Name 📛